tektutor/devops-dec-2023/Day2/README.md

 ## High Level Architecture of Hypervisor

+## Linux Kernel Features that enable Container Technology
+- Namespace
+  - this helps in isolating one container from other containers
+- Control Groups (CGroups)
+  - this helps in applying some resource quota restrications for containers

 ## Docker Overview
 - light-weight application virtualization technology
 - each container represents one running application